At a glance

 - How long do we have to comply?

 - Can we extend the time for a response?

 - Can we ask an individual for ID?

-Article 21 of the GDPR gives individuals the right to object to the processing of their personal data.
-This effectively allows individuals to ask you to stop processing their personal data.
+Article 21 of the GDPR gives individuals the right to object to the processing of their personal data at any time.
+This effectively allows individuals to stop or prevent you from processing their personal data.

 The right to object only applies in certain circumstances.
 Whether it applies depends on your purposes for processing and your lawful basis for processing.

 Individuals have the absolute right to object to the processing of their personal data if it is for direct marketing purposes.

 Individuals can also object if the processing is for: